 As Head of Formula 1 Communications, I’m responsible for creating and implementing a communications and digital strategy for our Formula 1 and Heritage operations to support the business aims of the Williams Group.
 I oversee two press officers but also work with all the divisions across the company regarding Formula 1 looking after internal and external communications, social media platforms, our CSR programme, announcements, launch events, fan engagement and this year, our 40th-anniversary activations.
 The role is extremely diverse and a 24-hour a day job, so the challenge is to remain proactive as well as being versatile enough to react to the changing climate both at the track and away from it.

 At the track, race weekends are quite formulaic up to a point.
-We have a schedule which constantly evolves, social media to manage, news to monitor and then during sessions, I’ll be based in the garage.
+We have a schedule that constantly evolves, social media to manage, news to monitor and then during sessions, I’ll be based in the garage.
 Whatever happens, it’s up to me to decide how we handle it from a communications point of view, whether it’s a good result or a bad one.
 Our busiest time is always after any session, managing the drivers or senior personnel with TV and print interviews, getting quotes, writing content, managing social channels and ensuring information is given to all the media.
 The main thing people notice in this role is the fast pace as which you need to operate, things change so fast from an accident or failure on track to a last-minute driver change before qualifying (as you saw in Hungary!), and all need to be managed accordingly at the moment.